thom-bahm/MovieRecommender/README.md

 * Cast: main actors in the movie.
 * Description: brief summary of the movie's plot.

+I implemented the upload of this dataset using dynamic batch upload to avoid timeouts and additionally increased upload speed.

 Moderation:
 - We used the OpenAI moderations API to ensure that user prompts were not harmful